The first eight UK universities have been awarded 'Academic Centre of Excellence in Cyber Security Research' status

 Pleased with the Red Hat, Gluster deal, IT shops looking for software-based storage praise their new products.

 Customers are not keeping up with consumerisation with a significant number yet to work out a mobility strategy.
-Despite a surge in the use of mobility products by staff most firms have yet to work out how thay are going to handle policies.
-Research from Software AG showed that of those it quizzed
+Despite a surge in the use of mobility products by staff most firms have yet to work out how they are going to handle policies.

 LSI combines its WarpDrive and MegaRAID PCIe flash platforms into the Nytro family of solid state accelerators cards with caching and management software.